bmeck/I-D/javascript-mjs/draft.md

 This circumstance can further be used to make information, that is normally only available to the script, available to a web server by encoding the information in the resource identifier of the resource, which can further enable eavesdropping attacks.
 Implementation of such facilities is subject to the security considerations of the host environment, as discussed above.

 The programming language defined in {{ECMA-262}} does include facilities to loop, cause computationally complex operations, or consume large amounts of memory; this includes, but is not limited to, facilities that allow dynamically generated source text to be executed (e.g., the eval() function); uncontrolled execution of such features can cause denial of service, which implementations MUST protect against.

+With the addition of SharedArrayBuffer objects in ECMAScript version 8, it could be possible to implement a high-resolution timer which could lead to certain types of timin`g and side-channel attacks (e.g., {{SPECTRE}}).
+Implementations can take steps to mitigate this concern, such as disabling or removing support for SharedArrayBuffer objects, or take additional steps to ensure access to this shared memory is only accessible between execution contexts that have some form of mutual trust.

 A host environment can provide facilities to access external input.
 Scripts that pass such input to the eval() function or similar language features can be vulnerable to code injection attacks.
 Scripts are expected to protect against such attacks.